BG3-RAW-Mods/bg3-RAW-addon/README.md

 | 6            |        |   X   |   X   |
 | 7            |    X   |   X   |   X   |

-- Action: potions now use an action
+- Action: potions now use an action (disabled by default as it has been changed to Bonus Action in 2024 rules)
 - Price: set PHB Prices, may break economy since expensive loots are very abundant
 - Throw: throwing a potion doesn't apply its effect.
 PHB clearly says "When you drink this potion..."